Friday, June 19, 2015

 ABSOLUTELY NOT!!!
 HOW CAN I BE EXPECTED TO DO ANYTHING UNDER THIS KIND OF PRESSURE???
 GO AWAY SO I CAN READ MORE!!!

-But don’t go away because I don’t want to hear that question again and would enjoy getting this awful menu out of my life.
+But don’t go away because I want to get this dreadful menu out of my life.

 Due to my superb etiquette, I always let the people I'm with order first.
 At my turn, I randomly pick from the two options I remember and chalk it up to a victory.